About

 In 2019, I began working with the Museum of Classical Antiquities (University of Ottawa) as one of two Collections Managers.
 The two of us supervised undergraduate students in various projects, mostly within the realm of collections duties, research, and exhibition design.
 This included beginning a project to revamp the permanent displays to make them more accessible, even 3D scanning and printing replicas of artefacts on the display for tactile engagement.
 A public AIA: Ottawa Chapter lecture on these projects can be viewed here.

-More recently, I spent the summers of 2021 and 2022 working with the Gabii Project in Italy in special finds.
+I spent the summers of 2021 – 2023 working with the Gabii Project in Italy in special finds.
 In the summer of 2022, I was a part of the Legacy Data Project, a collaboration with the Soprintendenza to study unpublished materials from excavations at Gabii in the 1990s.

 Feel free to also follow me or connect through Twitter or LinkedIn.